How To Get Here

 Cruise ships are an excellent way to see unique parts of Nunavut.
 In addition to landing in some the most beautiful and inspiring communities, cruises also allow you to land at some unique historical sites and parks.
 Cruise ships visit Nunavut from July – October and your route will vary based on which ship you are travelling on.
 Adventure Canada and Quark Expeditions are great places to start your planning.

-Nunavut is the only province or Territory in Canada that is accessible only by land or sea.
+Nunavut is the only province or Territory in Canada that is accessible only by air or sea.

 Getting here is part of the adventure.